Mixture Components Inference for Sparse Regression: Introduction and Application for Estimation of Neuronal Signal from fMRI BOLD: Discussion and conclusions

 \section{Discussion and conclusions}

 We have introduced a novel method for recovering a sparse true signal from smoothed and noisy observations, exemplified by estimation of neuronal activity from BOLD signal.
 The main idea of the approach is to overcome the challenges of regularization combined with standard model selection criteria, which is achieved by aggregating the information contained in the solutions, instead of selecting a single one favoured by the criterion.
 Practically this entails applying additional operations on the result of standard regularization-based deconvolution methods, such as LASSO and Dantzig Selector, and thus builds upon previous achievements in the field.
+Notably, albeit the proposed sparse regression method is introduced in the context of a particular application (fMRI BOLD deconvolution), it constitutes a novel general approach that may be applicable in a variety of other contexts.

 The advantages of this method over the application of the Bayes information criterion and Akaike's information criterion (and its improved variant) were demonstrated both in numerical simulations as well as in experimental data, where it provided more accurate estimates of timing of motor responses occurring during simple motor or more complex cognitive tasks.
 This provides a proof of principle that the method would improve the detection of timing of neuronal activation in other experimental situations, where the brain activity timing is not directly controlled by the experimental procedure.
+Notably, the proposed MCI method is comparable with a standard application of the standard regularization approaches in terms of computational demands.
+In particular, on top of the computationally relatively demanding regularization step, it only adds a substantially less demanding follow-up procedure leading to the final results.